Managing FreeIPA

 • For a Light Duty Data Lake, a FreeIPA cluster with 2 nodes is provisioned

-When registering a CDP environment via CDP CLI, you can select the node count manually.
+When registering a Cloudera environment via CDP CLI, you can select the node count manually.
 You can choose to create 1+ (up to a maximum of 3).
-If you do not specify the node count, CDP automatically configures FreeIPA with one node only.
+If you do not specify the node count, Cloudera automatically configures FreeIPA with one node only.

 When HA is configured, this mode allows automatic failover should one FreeIPA instance fail and a scripted manual process to recover the system with no downtime should it fail.